Introducing The Beacon Team at CAMHS

 What do they do in the Beacon?

 The team in the Beacon will work with you to help you on your way to recovery.
-Because everyone has different mental health needs, this means that there is a no one ‘best’ way to help you and therefore, the team will make an individual plan just for you.
+Because everyone has different mental health needs, the team will make an individual plan just for you.
+This is called a care plan.
 To figure out what your plan should be, the team will assess you and your needs shortly after you arrive.
-The main aim of the staff at the Beacon is to help you get into a more stable place with your mental health so that you are able to leave the Beacon and live safely back in your home or community.
+The main aim of the staff at the Beacon is to help you get into a more stable place with your mental health so that you are able to leave the Beacon and go back in your home or community.

 What will happen if I’m admitted to the Beacon?